-A few weeks ago the queen of architecture and one of my favourite designers Zaha Hadid sadly passed away.
-Iraq-born British architect Zaha Hadid was famous for her Iconic contemporary architecture, which has been featured worldwide.
-Her mix of geometry and expressive fluid forms in all her buildings has inspired many designers like me to try follow in her footsteps.
+Iraq-born British architect Zaha Hadid was famous for her Iconic contemporary architecture.
+Her architecture has been featured worldwide.
+A mix of geometry and expressive fluid forms in all her buildings has inspired many designers to try and follow in her footsteps.

-Hadid’s projects during the late 1970s and 1980s drew on the notions of early 20th Century architecture and made successful attempts to redevelop Italian futurism and utopian ideals.
+Hadid’s projects during the late 1970s and 1980s drew on the notions of early 20th Century architecture.
+She made successful attempts to redevelop Italian futurism and utopian ideals.
 Her own practice was established in 1980 which took off after she showcased her impressive architectural drawings as part of the ground-breaking exhibition “Deconstructivism in Architecture” at New Yorks Museum of Modern Art.

 Some of my favourite projects of hers in Europe include:

-- The new University of Economics Library and Learning Centre (LLC) in Vienna – With it’s tall stature and bold curves it’s definitely the most striking piece of architecture of the entire campus area.
+1. The new University of Economics Library and Learning Centre (LLC) in Vienna.
+With it’s tall stature and bold curves it’s definitely the most striking piece of architecture of the entire campus area.

-- The Serptine Sackler Gallery – This former gunpowder store was transformed for public use and was designed to open up towards the surrounding lushness of Kensington Gardens.
+2. The Serptine Sackler Gallery.
+This former gunpowder store was transformed for public use.
+It was designed to open up to the surrounding Kensington Gardens.
 Like her other buildings its lavishly decorated with curvy splendour.

-- The Rocca London Gallery – Showcasing bathroom products this space cleverly brings about a beautiful connection to the movement of water.
+3. The Rocca London Gallery.
+Showcasing bathroom products this space cleverly brings about a beautiful connection to the movement of water.
 Walking through the Interior is feels like you’re in the middle of a rainfall.

-This year at the Milan design week one of Hadid’s last pieces of furniture design was on showcase.
-The Mew table was smartly design in a way to show of two interlocking surfaces with curved inner edges but as one single piece.
+The Mew Table was designed to show of two interlocking surfaces with curved inner edges but as one single piece.

 “The table top sits upon two legs – one thicker than the other – and appears to pour into its supporting structure.
 Although it brings a successful summary of two distinct surfaces to mind, the Mew table desk starts out from a single enveloping figure to take the form of a futuristic, magically fluid origami,” Sawaya & Moroni.